nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 ### Generator Return Statements

 Since generators are functions, you can use the `return` statement both to exit early and to specify a return value for the last call to `next()`.
-For most of this chapter you've seen examples where the last call to `next()` on an iterator returns `undefined`.
-It's possible to specify an alternate value by using `return` as you would in any other function.
+In most examples in this chapter, the last call to `next()` on an iterator returns `undefined`, but you can specify an alternate value by using `return` as you would in any other function.
 In a generator, `return` indicates that all processing is done, so the `done` property is set to `true` and the value, if provided, becomes the `value` field.
 Here's an example that simply exits early using `return`:

 ```js
 function *createIterator() {